 Despite today’s business challenges, restaurants are figuring out new ways to use technology and smart strategies to boost drive thru performance, streamline their operations, increase labor productivity, and create cost savings and efficiency.

-We’ll start by taking a look at some of startling numbers and trends driving the need for change and innovation.
-Then we’ll take a look at the some of the growth and opportunity now available in drive thru and curbside, where some of the industry’s leading players are making smart moves and improvements to adapt and thrive in a challenging marketplace.
+Let’s begin by taking a look at some of the startling numbers and trends driving the need for change and innovation.
+Then we’ll discuss some of the growth and opportunity now available in drive thru and curbside as well as where some of the industry’s leading players are making smart moves and improvements to not only adapt but thrive in a challenging marketplace.

 What’s Motivating the Need for Innovation

-65% of restaurant operators said earlier this year that their total sales volume was down $290 billion and down 1.7 million jobs compared to expected pre-pandemic levels.
+65% of restaurant operators said last year that their total sales volume was down $290 billion and down 1.7 million jobs compared to expected pre-pandemic levels.
+These same restaurants are still reeling from Covid-era losses and trying to make up for lost revenue from 2020 and 2021.

 Increased Labor Costs